tylerbhampton/planetR/README.md

 # Site name that will be used in the export folder name
 site = "MySite"

+# Order name that will appear on your PlanetLabs web portal
+order_name = "TestDownload"

 # Set Workspace (optional)
 setwd("")